JosephToscano1/cse15l-lab-reports/labReport4.md

 git can be operated entirely from the terminal of a machine, which is helpful when making small scale changes or working remotely.

-In this lab I utilized git along shortcuts in the command terminal to speedily make a small edit to a file in the lab7 respository which I had forked on my GitHub account.
+In this lab I utilized git along with shortcuts in the command terminal to speedily make a small edit to a file in the lab7 respository which I had forked on my GitHub account.

 These are the following steps executed: